patricksavalle/devops-project-template/content/design-guidelines.md

 ## Tips and hints

+- [ ] Never sacrifice simplicity and elegance

+  > A design is perfect when nothing more can be taken away

 - [ ] Use standard notation (UML) for technical designs

-- [ ] Prefer well known design patterns but don't overdo it
+- [ ] Formulate the design using well known design patterns but don't overdo it

+- [ ] Avoid frameworks, prefer standard language constructs (avoid lock-in and regular porting overhead)

-- [ ] If a solution doesn't feel right, redesign or or backlog as engineering debt (never sacrifice simplicity and elegance, never tolerate low quality)
+- [ ] If a solution doesn't feel right, redesign or or backlog as engineering debt

-- [ ] A design is perfect when nothing more can be taken away, not when nothing can be added anymore

 - [ ] The technical design does not need to be complete, just complete enough to start coding